Adelphoi (ADL) Price Reaches $0.0081

-Adelphoi (CURRENCY:ADL) traded down 4.8% against the US dollar during the 24 hour period ending at 18:00 PM E.T. on March 7th.
-One Adelphoi token can now be purchased for about $0.0081 or 0.00000089 BTC on popular exchanges including Livecoin and STEX.
-Adelphoi has a market cap of $168,226.00 and approximately $168.00 worth of Adelphoi was traded on exchanges in the last day.
-Over the last seven days, Adelphoi has traded down 3.4% against the US dollar.
+Adelphoi (CURRENCY:ADL) traded down 4.8% against the U.S. dollar during the 1-day period ending at 14:00 PM E.T. on March 9th.
+Adelphoi has a market cap of $168,226.00 and $168.00 worth of Adelphoi was traded on exchanges in the last day.
+One Adelphoi token can currently be purchased for $0.0081 or 0.00000089 BTC on major exchanges including STEX and Livecoin.
+In the last week, Adelphoi has traded down 3.4% against the U.S. dollar.

 - XRP (XRP) traded up 3.1% against the dollar and now trades at $0.24 or 0.00002638 BTC.